 There are five other AHSCs across the country – three in London and one each in Cambridge and Manchester.
 We work closely with all and particularly with Cambridge University Health Partners as the importance of the OxBridge corridor increases.

 The Oxford AHSC works in close partnership with the Oxford Academic Health Science Network (Oxford AHSN) which provides links into a wider regional health and academic systems.

 The Oxford AHSC coordinates clinical and academic excellence within the partners, working across the individual organisations and their departments and with other key stakeholders within Oxfordshire and beyond.
 These stakeholders and collaborators are drawn from all branches of academia, from health and increasingly from industry and the third sector.
 The Oxford AHSC also supports the recently established The Hill, the vehicle for the support of digital health innovations and technology.

 The Oxford AHSC is an integrated research environment, physically and strategically embedding basic and translational research with clinical evaluation.
-Using this, the partnership seeks to accelerate and realise patient benefit from research, by enabling smooth transition of innovations through the stages of the research lifecycle and into clinical practice.
+Using this, the partnership seeks to accelerate and realise patient benefit from research and innovation, by enabling smooth transition of innovations through the stages of the research lifecycle and into clinical practice.